aureJM/Aid-scripts/README.md

 # Aid-scripts

-Merged Community Scripts for Ai Dungeon.
+I merged Community Scripts for Ai Dungeon.
 Scripts are written in JS.
 Also add my star wars world that I am doing.